Paper 2024/915

 Abstract

 For more than forty years, two principal questions have been asked when designing verifiable election systems: how will the integrity of the results be demonstrated and how will the privacy of votes be preserved?
-Many approaches have been taken towards answering the first question such as use of MixNets and homomorphic tallying.
-But in the academic literature, the second question has always been answered in the same way: decryption capabilities are divided amongst multiple independent “trustees” so that a collusion is required to compromise privacy.
+Many approaches have been taken towards answering the first question such as use of mixnets and homomorphic tallying.
+But, in the case of large-scale elections, the second question has always been answered in the same way: decryption capabilities are divided amongst multiple independent "trustees" so that a collusion is required to compromise privacy.
 In practice, however, this approach can be fairly challenging to deploy.
-Human trustees rarely have a clear understanding of their responsibilities, and they typically all use identical software for their tasks.
-Rather than exercising independent judgment to maintain privacy, trustees are often reduced to automata who just push the buttons they are told to when they are told to, doing little towards protecting voter privacy.
+Even if multiple human trustees are chosen, they typically use software and often also hardware provided by a single voting system supplier, with little options to verify its quality when they have the technical expertise to do so.
+As a result, we observe that trustees are rarely in a position to exercise independent judgment to maintain privacy.
 This paper looks at several aspects of the trustee experience.
-It begins by discussing various cryptographic protocols that have been used for key generation in elections, explores their impact on the role of trustees, and notes that even the theory of proper use of trustees is more challenging than it might seem.
+It begins by surveying and discussing various cryptographic protocols that have been used for key generation in elections, explores their impact on the role of trustees, and notes that even the theory of proper use of trustees is more challenging than it might seem.
 This is illustrated by showing that one of the only references defining a full threshold distributed key generation (DKG) for elections defines an insecure protocol.
-Belenios claims to rely on that reference for its DKG and security proof.
-Fortunately, it does not inherit the same vulnerability.
-We offer a security proof for the Belenios DKG.
+Belenios, a broadly used open-source voting system, claims to rely on that reference for its DKG and security proof.
+Fortunately, it does not inherit the same vulnerability, and we offer a security proof for the Belenios DKG.
 The paper then discusses various practical contexts, in terms of humans, software, and hardware, and their impact on the practical deployment of a trustee-based privacy model.

 Metadata